 (Screenshot from Gaming Palooza Empire’s PS1 vs Saturn Comparison video)

 Gameplay and content wise, the games are identical, but they differ slightly in presentation.
-The Saturn’s less powerful hardware is a bit worse for wear, leaving models with fewer polygons and less detail, but the PlayStation has always had somewhat unstable graphics.
-In the PS1 version, the environment tends to pop and jiggle as camera moves.
+The Saturn’s less powerful hardware is a bit worse off, leaving models with fewer polygons and less detail, but the PlayStation has always had somewhat unstable graphics.
+In the PS1 version, the environment tends to pop and jiggle as the camera moves.

 Although classic pixel graphics have managed to become endearing with time, early 3D polygon graphics have not aged gracefully.
-You can tell what you’re looking at, but at times it’s hard to distinguish the way you are going from where you have just come from.
-Switches and keys are placed behind walls and crevices that are difficult to distinguish from dead ends.
+You can usually tell what you’re looking at, but at times it’s hard to distinguish the way you are going from where you have just come from.
+Switches and keys are placed behind walls and crevices that are easily mistaken for dead ends.
 On the other hand, the pre-rendered CGI cutscenes have the charm of a high quality episode of Reboot.
 They are few and brief, but they do their job well.

 The game sees you going to several different parts of the world, but it still seems to lack variety in the environments.
 There are a number of unique set pieces and puzzles but, one dark, brown ruin is easily confused for another dark, brown ruin.
 They bleed together in your mind after a while, with only a mossy cavern or snowy crevasse to tell them apart.
 There are some set pieces that stand out, such as the buried sphinx and the unusual fight early on with a T-Rex, but for the rest of the game you’ll notice a distinct lack of dinosaurs.